 - Do I need proof of onward travel?
 While this is not a legal requirement, the immigration officer reserves the right to check.
 Read more about onward travel out of Malaysia here.

 - Do I need proof of COVID-19 vaccination?
-No, travellers do not need to present proof of COVID-19 vaccination.
+No, travellers do not need

 - Do I need travel insurance?
 No, but visitors are strongly advised to have it.
 Read about popular travel insurers here.